defenseunicorns/leapfrogai/packages/supabase/README.md

 Migrations are intended to be tracked by the package that needs them, so for example, migrations for API-specific needs are tracked within the [API package migrations](/packages/api/supabase/migrations/) and migrations needed by the UI are tracked within the [UI migrations](/src/leapfrogai_ui/supabase/migrations/).

 In order to submit migrations at deploy time, [K8s jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/) are used to run the Supabase CLI commands.
-These migration K8s jobs are built off of [small Docker Containers](/packages/api/supabase/Dockerfile) that solely run the Supabase CLI commands for their associated migrations.
-The Dockerfiles for these jobs must be colocated with the directory that contains its associated migrations, so for example, the migrations and Dockerfile for the API migrations live within the [API package's supabase directory](/packages/api/supabase).
+These migration K8s jobs are built off of a small [Docker container](/Dockerfile.migrations) that runs the Supabase CLI commands for each packages associated migrations.
+The primary Dockerfile for these jobs is located at the root of the repository.

 The K8s jobs themselves simply pull any existing migrations from the remote database within the same cluster, then push up the local migrations.
 Due to the [schema migrations table](https://supabase.com/docs/reference/cli/usage#supabase-db-push), any migrations that have already been run on the remote database will be skipped, ensuring migrations are not repeated.
 Since each package's migrations should be separate, a different template is used for each job.